-DIY Plans to Build a Shed with Old Doors, Part One – Cut List, Materials and Notes
+FREE Plans to Build a Small Shed with Old Doors, Part One – Cut List, Materials and Notes

 I built this shed several years ago and it has truly served me well!
 It holds my yard tools, sprayers, camping gear, bandsaw blades, as well as a few other odds and ends.
-It was originally available for sale, and I am now publishing it for FREE so that others can build a shed like it!
-This will be a series of posts (because a single post would be way too long!), each focusing on a portion of the shed.
+It was originally available for sale, and I am now publishing the plans on how to build a shed for FREE so that others can build one just like it!
+This will be a series of posts (because a single post would be way too long!), each focusing on a portion of the shed plans.
 This post, the DIY Plans to Build a Shed with Old Doors, Part One contains the cut list, the materials used as well as a few notes on how I built my shed.

 Feel free to ask questions, and alter the plan to fit your needs, but please respect the disclaimer I’m adding below: